 The Sixth Amendment to the U.S. Constitution and the constitutions of the individual states guarantee the right to a speedy trial.
-Under the federal Constitution, there is no precise measurement of what is and isn't "speedy."
-But many states have laws specifying the time within which prosecutors must bring defendants to trial.
+Under the federal constitution, there is no precise measurement of what is or isn't "speedy."
+But many states and the federal government have laws specifying the time within which prosecutors must bring defendants to trial.

 Among the justifications for the right to a speedy trial are:

 The term "speedy" is relative in the legal context.
 What constitutes a speedy trial in one instance might not in another.
 In general, though, a speedy trial is one that occurs as soon as reasonably possible, subject to qualifications.